malramsay64/phd-thesis/01_Methods/Computational_Methods.md

 particularly for projects which are widely used and trusted, the peer-review takes place on *every* change made.
-For example the Gromacs project requires approval from multiple authors before any change is incorporated into the main code base. [@Pall2015] This process ensures that the code is continually of a high standard and by providing a range of perspectives on any particular problem the solutions are better and have fewer bugs.
+For example the Gromacs project requires approval from multiple authors before any change is incorporated into the main codebase. [@Pall2015] This process ensures that the code is continually of a high standard and by providing a range of perspectives on any particular problem the solutions are better and have fewer bugs.